Identities involving additive maps on division rings: Introduction

-Seeing the results mentioned above, it is natural to ask questions about the characterization of additive maps $g_{1},g_{2}: D \rightarrow D$ satisfying the identity,

-where $n,m$ are positive integers.
-To do this, we first study a few functional identities involving maps defined by generalized polynomials with coefficients in a division ring $D$ having a center $Z(D)$ in the indeterminate variable $Y$.
-Assume that $D\{Y\}$ represents the free product of the $Z(D)$-algebra $D$ and the polynomial algebra $Z(D)[Y]$.
-More precisely, elements in $D\{Y\}$ are the sum of finitely many monomials of degree $s$ of the form
+Motivated by the above results, it is natural to ask the characterization of additive maps $g_{1},g_{2}: D \rightarrow D$ satisfying the identity $g_{1}(y)y^{-m} + y^{n}g_{2}(y^{-1}) =0,$ where $n, m$ are positive integers.
+To answer the above question, we study functional identities involving maps defined by generalized polynomials in the variable $Y$ with coefficients in a division ring $D$.
+Let $D_{G}[Y]$ denote the generalized free algebra over $Z(D)$, in the variable $Y$.
+More precisely, elements in $D_{G}[Y]$ are finite sum of monomials.
+A monomial in $D_{G}[Y]$ of degree $s$, is of the form